 - Block your rear window when folded up all the way

-- Can be more difficult than others to open and fold up, especially for the uh, “vertically challenged” among us
+- It can be more difficult than others to open and fold up, especially for the uh, “vertically challenged” among us

 - Has more potential for leaks than hinged covers (though many are still rated to be waterproof)

-Not to be confused with roll-up covers, these retract into a canister in the back of the bed.
-These can be a bit pricey, but they make up for that with being possibly the most convenient out of any of the options here, while retaining the same security and toughness as any here — the main downside being that the canister takes up valuable bed space.
-It’s all a give and take.
+Not to be confused with roll-up covers, these retractable tonneau covers roll up into a canister in the back of the bed.
+These can be a bit pricey, but they make up for that by being possibly the most convenient of any of the options here while retaining the same security and toughness as any here — the main downside being that the canister takes up valuable bed space.
+It’s all about give and take.

 - Easiest and most convenient to open/close (some can even be opened remotely with a key fob)

 - The canister takes up bed space whether the cover is open or closed